English language: Regional variation

-General American and Received Pronunciation vary in their pronunciation of historical /r/ after a vowel at the end of a syllable (in the syllable coda).
+GA and RP vary in their pronunciation of historical /r/ after a vowel at the end of a syllable (in the syllable coda).
 GA is a rhotic dialect, meaning that it pronounces /r/ at the end of a syllable, but RP is non-rhotic, meaning that it loses /r/ in that position.
 English dialects are classified as rhotic or non-rhotic depending on whether they elide /r/ like RP or keep it like GA.